collectionspace/cspace-installer/README.md

 remote [Ubuntu](https://ubuntu.com/) server consistent with the [official documentation](https://collectionspace.atlassian.net/wiki/spaces/DOC/pages/701465498/Installing+on+Ubuntu+LTS).

+For a turn-key, production ready deployment there are just two requirements:

+- An Ubuntu server reachable via SSH using key authentication
+- DNS configured to access the server by hostname

-All of the components in a CollectionSpace system will be installed onto the target machine:
+All of the components in a CollectionSpace system will be installed:

 - CollectionSpace application
 - CollectionSpace public gateway